 The WRC can extend the limit to 12 months total if the complainant shows "reasonable cause".
 The burden is on the complainant.

 Practical takeaway: assume you need to file within 6 months unless you have clear evidence of a genuine impediment.
+If you think you may have grounds for an extension, take advice early.

 Different Acts, Different Clocks